 - Breathlessness (shortness of breath) and wheeze may occur only when you exert yourself at first.
 For example, when you climb stairs.
 These symptoms tend to become gradually worse over the years if you continue to smoke.
 Difficulty with breathing may eventually become quite distressing.

 - Sputum - the damaged airways make a lot more mucus than normal.
 This forms sputum.
 You tend to cough up a lot of sputum each day.

-- Chest infections are more common if you have COPD.
+- Chest infections (also known as respiratory infections) are more common if you have COPD.
 A sudden worsening of symptoms (such as when you have an infection) is called an exacerbation.
 Wheezing with cough and breathlessness may become worse than usual if you have a chest infection and you may cough more sputum.
 Sputum usually turns yellow or green during a chest infection.
 Chest infections can be caused by germs called bacteria or viruses.
 Bacteria (which can be killed using antibiotic medicines) cause about 1 in 2 or 3 exacerbations of COPD.
 Viruses (which cannot be killed with antibiotics) are a common cause of exacerbations too, particularly in the winter months.
 The common cold virus may be responsible for up to 1 in 3 exacerbations.

 - Other symptoms of COPD can be more vague.
 Examples are weight loss, tiredness and ankle swelling.

 Chest pain and coughing up blood (haemoptysis) are not common features of COPD.
 It is possible to have slightly blood-streaked sputum when you have a chest infection.
 However, chest pain, blood in the sputum or coughing up just blood, should always be reported to a doctor.
 This is because other conditions need to be excluded (such as angina, heart attack or lung cancer).

 What is the difference between COPD and asthma?